skip to main content

 disrespect the program, either through arrogance or apathy, you undermine

-the efforts of the program, therefore refusing to grow personally and
+the efforts of the program.
+In effect you are refusing to grow personally and

-inhibiting your classmates from growing as much as they could.
-This will
+inhibiting your classmates from growing as well.
+This will not be tolerated.

 Policies: